bradendubois/do-calculus/docs/Do API.md

 Details on the [API](https://en.wikipedia.org/wiki/API) provided in the project.

-This assumes the steps in [[Installation]] have been followed, and the project is set up.
+This assumes the steps in the [[Installation]] section have been followed, and the project is set up.

 **Note**: For simplicity of import-statements, any examples will *assume* the project was installed as [PyPI](https://pypi.org/project/do-calculus/) package.